 * The Wedding License – You can’t put on the big show without the official document to sign after!
 Keep a file with this and other contracts, receipts and other papers that will be important to have on hand that day.

 * Your Checkbook – although everything has already been organized and paid for, you never know when something may have been missed.
-Try to write out or set aside envelopes with the tips for your caterer, DJ, photographers and other vendors ahead of time.
+Try to write out or set aside envelopes with the tips for your caterer, wedding band, photographer and other vendors ahead of time.
 Tip: hand them off to a close friend or relative to hand out to each vendor to help you avoid stress on your big day.

 Above all else, remember to smile and have fun.
 Don’t let your nerves get the best of you.
 You’ve got a whole team of family, friends, and staff ready to help you through it all.